d12frosted/elpa-mirror/stable-melpa/geiser-stklos-readme.txt

 * macroexpansion
 * symbol completion
 * listing of module exported symbols
-* autodoc (signature of procedurs and values of symbols are displayed in the minibuffer when the mouse hovers over their names)
+* autodoc (signature of procedures and values of symbols are displayed in the minibuffer when the mouse hovers over their names)
 * symbol documentation (docstrings for procedures, and values of variables)